jinweijie/notify-me/README.md

    - Provide the recipient email address where notifications should be sent.
    - Enable the **useSSL** option if your email server requires a secure connection.

+3. **Configure Webhook**
+   - Open the app and navigate to the webhook configuration section.
+   - Provide the **Webhook Endpoint URL** where incoming call and SMS information should be forwarded.
+   - Optionally, you can add **Webhook Headers** (e.g., authentication tokens) to include in the HTTP request.

 ## Usage
 - Once installed and configured, the app will run in the background.
-- It will capture incoming calls and SMS messages and automatically forward them to the Bark server and via email.
+- It will capture incoming calls and SMS messages and automatically forward them to the configured Bark server, via email, or through the webhook endpoint.
-- Notifications will be sent to devices that have the Bark app installed or to the configured email address.
+- Notifications will be sent to devices that have the Bark app installed, to the configured email address, or to the webhook server.

 ## Notes
 - Ensure the app is not restricted by battery optimization settings to allow continuous background operation.
-- Make sure that the Bark server is set up and running properly to receive notifications.
+- Make sure that the Bark server or webhook endpoint is set up and running properly to receive notifications.
-- Ensure correct email configuration for notifications to be successfully sent.
+- Ensure correct email and webhook configurations for notifications to be successfully sent.

 ## Troubleshooting
 - If the app stops forwarding messages, ensure it has all necessary permissions and is allowed to run in the background.
-- Check the Bark server setup to ensure it's correctly configured to accept forwarded messages.
+- Check the Bark server or webhook setup to ensure it's correctly configured to accept forwarded messages.
 - Verify that the email configuration is correct and that the app can access the internet to send emails.